balder-dev/balder/doc/source/tutorial_guide/01_create_scenario.rst

     class ScenarioSimpleLoginOut(balder.Scenario):
         ...

-It is recommended, that the class has the same name like the python file, but only in CamelCase writing.
-But this is not required, it is only recommended.
-The class name only have to start with ``Scenario*`` here too and has to inherit from the global balder class :class:`balder.Scenario`.
+You can name your class as you like, but it has to begin with ``Scenario*`` and has to inherit from the global Balder class :class:`balder.Scenario`.

 Add a new test method
 ---------------------